 SEO is a complex area of digital marketing, which can’t just be mastered by reading guidelines or following tutorials.
 Any successful brand will have an effective SEO strategy in place.
-With the ever-rising competition and multiple companies aiming to rank highly in search engines – it’s no surprise it can be quite a challenge to get right.
-This is why it is so important that you take the time to choose the right SEO agency for your business.
+With the ever-rising competition and the need to rank highly in search engines – it’s no surprise it can be quite a challenge to get right.
+This is why it is so important that you take the time to choose the right SEO marketing agency for your business.

 We want to help make sure you’re approaching an SEO agency who will help to deliver the results that really matter to you.
 So, we’ve written a guide which includes some tips and things to look out for when you’re making your decision.